-In the event of a serious illness or injury, the Dean or another staff member should be consulted immediately (see emergency procedures for health emergency).
+In the event of a serious illness or injury, the VP for Student Development or another staff member should be consulted immediately (see emergency procedures for health emergency).
 The VP for Student Development maintains a supply of cold and flu medication and first-aid supplies for minor injuries.
-An injury or illness more serious will be reported to the Dean and that student will be taken for medical treatment to a local clinic or hospital.
+An injury or illness more serious will be reported to the VP for Student Development and that student will be taken for medical treatment to a local clinic or hospital.